Caiyq2019/Deep-generative-LDA/README.md

 # DNF
-A Pytorch implementations of DNF for author's article ["Deep normalization for speaker vectors"](https://arxiv.org/abs/2004.04095)
+A Pytorch implementations of a deep generative version of LDA for author's article ["Deep generative LDA"](https://arxiv.org/)

 The neural network structure is based on "Masked Autoregressive Flow", and the source code from [ikostrikov](https://github.com/ikostrikov/pytorch-flows/blob/master/README.md)